vanda/etc-docs/notebooks/ai-explorations/challenges/museum/7-object-image-classification.md

 For much research on this problem the following:

+  * Image classification
-  * 2-image-classification
+  * Image labelling
-  * 3-image-labelling
+  * Image captioning
-  * 4-image-caption
+  * Image descriptions

 are all considered the same issue, namely the generation of a certain length of text based on an image of a cultural heritage object, and they vary only in the length of text generated.

-Some AI researchers do explictily focus on one area, for example generating a full multi paragraph description as opposed to a single sentence caption or generating a grammatically correct sentence (aka a caption) instead of a sentence formed of a series of classes (labelling) i.e. "An etching depicting Hercules fighting centaurs" rather than "etching, centaurs, Hercules".
-It is not always clear in research papers though if the same meaning is always been taken - for some researchers "etching, centaurs, hercules" is considered a caption.
-For the related challenges here they are treated differently to allow to disinguish in qualitity of results, for example for the same object:
+Some researchers do explictily focus on one area, for example generating a full multi-paragraph description as opposed to a single sentence caption or generating a grammatically correct sentence (aka a caption) instead of a sentence formed of a series of classes (labelling) i.e. "An etching depicting Hercules fighting centaurs" rather than "etching, centaurs, Hercules".
+It is not always clear in research papers though if the same defintions are being used - for some researchers "etching, centaurs, hercules" is considered a caption not just a set of classes/labels.
+For the related challenges here they are treated differently (as much as possible) to disinguish the qualitity of results, for example for the same object:

   * Image classification - etching
   * Image labelling/keywords - etching, centaurs, Hercules